chef/chef-web-docs/chef_master/source/delivery_users_and_roles.rst

       $ delivery api put users/$AUTOMATE_USERNAME/set-oauth-alias --data='{"app_name":"github","alias":"$GITHUB_USERNAME"}'

-   *Or*, as an administrator, run the command line tool ``delivery-ctl``.
+   *Or*, as an administrator, run the command line tool ``automate-ctl``.
 The command uses the enterprise name you set when configuring Chef Automate.
 The username can be an LDAP username (if LDAP integration has been completed), or an internal username:

     For GitHub Enterprise:

     .. code-block:: bash

-       $ delivery-ctl link-github-enterprise-user $AUTOMATE_ENTERPRISE_NAME $AUTOMATE_USERNAME $GITHUB_USERNAME
+       $ automate-ctl link-github-enterprise-user $AUTOMATE_ENTERPRISE_NAME $AUTOMATE_USERNAME $GITHUB_USERNAME

     For GitHub:

    .. code-block:: bash

-      $ delivery-ctl link-github-user $AUTOMATE_ENTERPRISE_NAME $AUTOMATE_USERNAME $GITHUB_USERNAME
+      $ automate-ctl link-github-user $AUTOMATE_ENTERPRISE_NAME $AUTOMATE_USERNAME $GITHUB_USERNAME

 The associated user can now checkout the repository, make changes on a feature branch and submit the changes for review.